 Using a Mac to delete all photos from your iPhone

-If you're invested in the Apple ecosystem and are using a Mac, you're able to access your photos from a desktop or laptop and any changes will be mirrored on your phone.
+If you're invested in the Apple ecosystem and are using a Mac as well as an iPhone, you can use iCloud to ensure that any changes to your Mac Photos library will manifest on your iPhone.

-This means if you delete them, they're gone - as long as both devices are linked to your iCloud photo library.
+This means if you delete your photo library on your Macbook or iMac, they'll vanish from your iPhone – as long as both devices are linked to your iCloud photo library.

-Hey presto, all of those photos are gone and you've freed up precious space on your iPhone, iPad, Mac, and iCloud account.
+Hey presto, all of those photos are gone, and you've freed up precious space on your iPhone, iPad, Mac, and iCloud account simultaneously.
 Better get to making some new memories!